 About a km away from Sri Lalita Devi temple is another ancient temple – Sri Kalani Devi Temple.
 Board outside claimed that this is the ancient Shaktipeeth mentioned in the Puranas like Padam Puran by the name Lalita Kalyani.
 Now, all the three temples of Devi have claimed to be the original Shaktipeeth.
 Well, we would never know which one is the real one or maybe all of them are.

 From an energy perspective, I think Alopi Devi was very strong and Kalyani Devi temple also has a lot of old energy.
-Here again, there are 3 images at the sanctum.
-They are fully covered with only their face and bright eyes on it can be seen.
+Here again, there are 3 images of the sanctum.
+They are fully covered with only their face and bright eyes can be seen.
 The present Murti is believed to be at least 1500 years old based on archaeological evidence.
 As per Purana this Murti measuring 32 fingers was installed by Rishi Yagyavalka in the Treta Yuga.
 She is the Adhishtatri or presiding Devi of Rishi Bhardwaj and his clan, who we know lived in Prayag.

-In the temple premises which is like a Haveli, there is a temple dedicated to Shiva called Kalyaneshwar Mahadev and another to Bhairav.
+On the temple premises which is like a Haveli, there is a temple dedicated to Shiva called Kalyaneshwar Mahadev and another to Bhairav.
 Another ancient Shiva temple Shool Tankeshwar is supposed to be close by, but Google did not help, so I will have to visit it another time.